 - Arrange how the decision-making in your case will proceed

 - Help find solutions to things that might get in the way of completing your appeal

 - Offer information and reminders or connect you with others who can also help

 Your Navigator can explain things about the appeal process.
 For example:

 - What WCAT can or cannot do for you

-- The role of the vice chair, the person who will hear your appeal and make the final decision
+- The role of the person who will hear your appeal and make the final decision

 - What steps you can take after you receive your decision